laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-23-icann/index.md

 subtitle: ''
 title: Retinotopy improves the categorisation and localisation of visual objects in CNNs
-tags: ["efficient-coding", "foveated-vision", "localization", "log-polar-mapping", "online-classification", "retinotopy", "ultra-fast-categorization", "visual-search"]
-categories: ["Computational Neuroscience", "Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
+tags:
+- efficient-coding
+- foveated-vision
+- localization
+- log-polar-mapping
+- online-classification
+- retinotopy
+- ultra-fast-categorization
+- visual-search
+categories:
+- Computational Neuroscience
+- Education
+- NeuroAI & Machine Learning
+- Outreach & Public Engagement
-projects: [""]
+projects:
+- ''
 ---

 * as was presented at the *32nd International Conference on Artificial Neural Networks (ICANN 2023)* in Heraklion (Greece).
 * this proceedings paper follows up the poster presented in : {{< cite page="/publication/jeremie-23-ccn" view="4" >}}
 * see a follow-up presentation in: {{< cite page="/publication/jeremie-24-ccn" view="4" >}}